-Robert C. Gross - Chairman of the Governance, Compensation and Nominating Committee and Director and planning and board procedures.
+Robert C. Gross - Chairman of the Governance, Compensation and Nominating Committee and Director

+Robert Gross has served on the boards of directors and as a senior executive for several large financial institutions and is nationally recognized in the United States as an expert and educator in corporate governance matters, including board composition and structure, board and executive compensation, risk oversight, strategy and planning and board procedures.
 Since 2009 he has been serving as an adjunct faculty member at Westminster College, where he teaches effective corporate governance and leadership practice and dispute resolution at the Bill and Vieve Gore School of Business.
 He was the Chairman and President of the First Interstate Bank from 1991 to 1996 and President and Chief Executive Officer of the Blue Healthcare Bank from 2006 to 2008.